 Beyond “relationships,” I encourage my clients to focus on and think about how they connect with people and by what standard they evaluate these connections.
-Relationships often come with labels that may suggest we should have attained a certain level of accomplishment or stability in our lives.
+Relationships often come with labels that may suggest we should have attained a certain level of accomplishment or stability in their lives.

 Queer Talk begins with an honest conversation.

-Getting to the core of your queer authenticity requires some honest talk about how you see yourself now, and where you want to go from here.
-In Queer Talk Therapy you learn how to dismantle a life time of heteronormative and conservative bullshit to reveal your brightest and most colorful self.
+Getting to the core of your queer authenticity requires some honest talk about how you see yourself now and where you want to go from here.
+In Queer Talk Therapy, you learn how to dismantle a life time of heteronormative and conservative bullshit to reveal your brightest and most colorful self.